vigetlabs/microcosm/README.md

 center stage.

-By maintaining a historical account of all actions, Microcosm can predictably recalculate state as their statuses change.
+By maintaining a historical account of all actions, Microcosm can predictably recalculate state as actions change.
 This makes optimistic updates, cancellation, progress, and failure states a breeze.

 Microcosm also maintains strong separation between actions and data processing.
 It provides tools for keeping global application state